Spicy Squash Soup (or any Winter Squash like Carnival, Butternut, Kabocha, Red Kuri)

 by Nov 3, 2017

-Spicy Squash Soup
+Spicy Winter Squash Soup

-Recipe adapted from the Open Hand Celebration Cookbook.
+Recipe adapted from the Open Hand Celebration Cookbook

 Ingredients

-• 1 tbsp unsalted butter
+• 1 tablespoon unsalted butter

 • 1 yellow onion diced

-• 1 jalapeño minced
+• 1 jalapeño flesh minced, seeds discarded

-• 4 cups chicken broth
+• 4 cups chicken or vegetable broth

-• 2 tsp ground cumin
+• 2 teaspoons ground cumin

-• 1 tsp salt
+• 1 teaspoon Kosher salt

 Instructions

-1. Preheat oven to 400° F. Wash squash, cut off thin slice of stem end, flip cut-side down for a stable base, then cut squash in half.
-Scoop out and discard seeds.
-Place squash, flesh-side down in glass or ceramic baking dish (8x11" or so).
-Pour in water to 1" depth, cover dish with foil and bake until soft—about 45 minutes–1 hour for most varieties.
-Check at 30 minutes for kabocha, it cooks faster than most.
+Wash squash, slice off the stem end, cut in half, and scoop out and discard seeds.
+Place squash, flesh-side down, in a glass or ceramic baking dish.
+Add water to a 1-inch depth, cover dish tightly with foil, and bake until soft , about 45 minutes to 1 hour for most varieties (check early for Kabocha; it cooks faster than most).

-2. Heat butter in large soup pot or dutch oven.
-Add onions and jalapeño and cook, covered on low heat for 10–15 minutes until onions are soft, but not browned.
+2. Heat butter in a soup pot or Dutch oven.
+Add diced onion and peppers and cook, covered on low heat, for 10–15 minutes, until onions are soft but not browned.
+Scoop flesh from cooked squash halves and add to the onions.
+Add broth, cumin, and salt and simmer gently for 30 minutes, then remove pot from heat and let cool slightly.

 Recipe Notes / Tips